Who is OFALycée for?

 - A single course

-How can my child be prepared for 11th grade by studying only math and French from 6th to 10th grade?
+Will my child be ready to enter 11th grade with the whole range of subjects when s/he has only studied Math and French from 6th to 10th grade?

-Our experience shows that mastery of French is the condition for success.
-The knowledge and skills acquired in all subjects of the American system are transferable to the French system.
+Our experience shows that mastery of the French language is the condition for success.
+Students are able to take the knowledge and skills they have acquired in all subjects of the American system and transfer them to the French system.

 What do the tuition fees include?